How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 If you will notice, that the taking away of the filthy garments is the same as causing the iniquity to pass from the sinner.
 This means that the covering of righteousness, or in this case, with rich robes, is not a cloak to cover sin.
 The sin is taken away first.
 The filthy garments of sin is taken away first, then and only then are the rich robes of righteousness put on.

-The forgiveness of sins is real and it makes a change in the person.
-It actually clears him from guilt and he is justified and made righteous.
+The forgiveness of sins is real and Jesus also makes a change in the person as well.
+He actually clears him from guilt and the sinner is justified and made righteous.
 Thus he has undergone a radical change!
 He is now another person and he became that way by putting on Christ.

 We are not talking about a cloaking operation.
 We are looking at the creation of a new person.
 It is the new birth of the follower of Christ.